LimeChain/gosemble/docs/docs/development/onboarding.md

 - Writing mostly low-level and unsafe Go (none of the concurrency capabilities are utilized) ⚠️
 - The spec lacks details regarding the Runtime; thus, you should be able to read Rust code, which is the actual source of truth. 🦀

-Most of the things are documented here [Gosemble Runtime Architecture](https://limechain.github.io/gosemble/overview/runtime-architecture/) , but more up to date version of the docs can be found [Gosemble docs](/docs/docs) 🚧.
+Most of the things are documented here [Gosemble Runtime Architecture](/overview/runtime-architecture/).

 # 4. Tasks 📝

 ### 4.1.
-Compile a Runtime from Gosemble and run it in a Substrate node
+Compile a Runtime from Gosemble and run it in a Substrate node 🛠️

 1. Install `git` and `docker`
 2. Clone the Gosemble repo - `git clone https://github.com/LimeChain/gosemble.git`